southside-chillers/southside.chillers.online/southside/content/chapters/ring-cycle.md

 The skeleton beckons again and points to the tavern.
 Galadriel makes the first move, crossing the street toward the skeleton.
 He moves ahead to hold the door to the tavern open for her.

 “Thank you, sir!” she says.
 The skeleton bows, and the other adventurers follow her into the interior of the tavern.
 It is indeed a cozy place, as Hermione described—if very old fashioned.
 All three skeletons turn their heads at the arrival of newcomers, but nobody gets up.
-The skeleton with the lute goes behind the bar and gestures for us to have a drink.
-He writes something down on a piece of parchment and hands it to us; his writing is archaic, but not unintelligible.
+The skeleton with the lute goes behind the bar and gestures for them to have a drink.
+He writes something down on a piece of parchment and hands it to Hanamir; his writing is archaic, but not unintelligible.

 “My name is Bandi.
 We don’t get visitors very often here!
 We’re so excited to have you,” Hanamir reads.
 In his head, he estimates that the style of writing might be at least a thousand years old.